-Applied pumping systems
+Applied pumping systems for 2-component silicone

 In a dispensing system with gear pumps, mixing ratios can be adjusted by a software-controlled change in the rotation speed of the gears, although this requires sophisticated control engineering.
-The dispensing quantity produced does not have a linear relationship with the change in speed because of the back-flow behavior of this pump system.
+The dispensing quantity produced does not have a linear relationship with the change in speed.
+Because of the back-flow behavior of this pump system.
 The actual delivery quantity must be measured by a volume meter and fed back to the system.
 This means that the dispensing pumps adjust the actual dosing process after a delay.
 These variations in dispensing become greater as the dosing quantities are reduced and the required dosing accuracy increases.

-Because of the volumetric forced delivery principle, they are based on piston dispensing systems do not require any sophisticated continuous adjustment, and operate with a reduced system complexity.
+Because of the volumetric forced delivery principle, they are based on piston dispensing systems do not require any sophisticated continuous adjustment.
+And operate with a reduced system complexity.
 However, in simple piston pump systems the fact that every variation in the mixing ratio can only be achieved by a hardware side system adjustment has a limiting effect.
 The solution involves adjusting the piston stroke using mechanical stops (bars) or by complete replacement of the dosing piston.

 Optimal implementation due to pumps with endless piston principle

-Based on the configuration of two-component dispensing systems, two dispensing pumps are attached directly to a mixing head next to one another in a v-arrangement or standing next to each other.
-In this space-optimized (Picture 1) mixing head with optimized dead space, the A- and B-components of the silicone are fed to the static mixer by two separate channels.
-The special design of the outlet opening extends the separate feed channel for the components into the static mixing pipe and reliably prevents a direct curing reaction in the mixing head itself.
+Based on the configuration of two-component dispensing systems, two dispensing pumps are attached directly to a mixing head.
+Next to one another in a v-arrangement or standing next to each other.
+The result is a space-optimized mixing head (first picture) with optimized dead space.
+Here the A- and B-components of the silicone are fed to the static mixer by two separate channels.
+The special design of the outlet opening extends the separate feed channel for the components into the static mixing pipe.
+It reliably prevents a direct curing reaction in the mixing head itself.

 On the two-component dispensing system described, the delivery quantity per channel depends on the required mixing ratio for the two-component silicone.
 The motor speed of the dispenser drives is controlled by an analogue signal.
-The delivery quantity is provided at the pump outlet in the exact volume required and directly linear to the set analogue control signal.
-Because of this functional principle, the system provides the technical capability of continuously changing the dispensing quantity per unit of time at any point in the dispensing process and allows quantity profiles to be used.
+The delivery quantity is provided at the pump outlet.
+In the exact volume required and directly linear to the set analogue control signal.
+Because of this functional principle, the system provides the technical capability of continuously changing the dispensing quantity per unit of time.
+At any point in the dispensing process.
+And allows quantity profiles to be used.
 This means that variable mixing ratios for the materials delivery to be used.
-Based on the achievable dispensing accuracy of the system, dynamic changes to the mixing ratio when applying material is achieved by variable control of the individual delivery quantity for each material channel.
+Based on the achievable dispensing accuracy of the system, dynamic changes to the mixing ratio when applying material is achieved.
+By variable control of the individual delivery quantity for each material channel.

 The control concept for the two-component dispensing system provides two interfaces.
-The drive units can be actuated either by external signal paths from a higher-level controller in an automation system or by the two-component dispensing controller specially developed by ViscoTec.
-On the ViscoTec controller, all basic parameters for the process – such as mixing ratio, dispensing speed and dispensing quantity – are preset and calibration is performed.
+The drive units can be actuated.
+Either by external signal paths from a higher-level controller in an automation system.
+Or by the two-component dispensing controller specially developed by ViscoTec.
+On the ViscoTec controller, all basic parameters for the process are preset and calibration is performed.
+Such as mixing ratio, dispensing speed and dispensing quantity.

 The integrated recipe management function enables different mixing ratios and thus product properties to be preset, stored and activated by just a few clicks on the touch panel.
-As well as setting these basic parameters such as dispensing quantity, dispensing speed and mixing ratio, the ViscoTec controller provides an extensive range of adjustable process parameters that support fully automatic production and ensure a stable product quality.
+As well as setting these basic parameters such as dispensing quantity, dispensing speed and mixing ratio, the ViscoTec controller provides more: An extensive range of adjustable process parameters that support fully automatic production and ensure a stable product quality.
 The dispensing controller includes an option for specifying and monitoring the dispenser intake and dispensing pressures.
-If the limits defined by the user are exceeded, a visual indication appears on the display and an electric signal is transmitted to external devices.
+If the limits defined by the user are exceeded, a visual indication appears on the display.
+And an electric signal is transmitted to external devices.

 Using the time to next rinse parameter allows the controller to initiate a rinse before the pot life has elapsed.
 By sending a signal to an external controller, the handling system can move to a defined axis position for the rinse.
-For example, to prevent excessive consumption of silicone material for rinses during a significant system stoppage, a maximum number of rinses – i.e. a limit on the number of rinses to be carried out – can be set.
-Once this maximum quantity has been reached, the controller generates an error message and supports the operating personnel in proper system management.
+A maximum number of rinses – i.e. a limit on the number of rinses to be carried out – can be set.
+For example, to prevent excessive consumption of silicone material for rinses during a significant system stoppage.
+Once this maximum quantity has been reached, the controller generates an error message.
+And supports the operating personnel in proper system management.

 The endless piston principle from ViscoTec is also used in material extraction and treatment systems in addition to its use in two-component dispensing systems.
 The material supply routes for two-component systems are provided by parallel channels for the A and B component.
-With the technology described here, ViscoTec can guarantee uniform and high-quality processing of silicones all the way through the entire procedure, from emptying of the material through to the dispensing process itself.
+With the technology described here, ViscoTec can guarantee uniform and high-quality processing of silicones.
+All the way through the entire procedure, from emptying of the material through to the dispensing process itself.